 If lay Catholics are to play a more important role in the Church, we need to assure that they do their work with the proper spiritual and practical formation.
 At the most basic level they need to understand the theology that makes our Church Catholic.
 What can and can’t be changed in the current place marked out for the laity in the Church?

 The Master of Science in Ecclesial Administration and Management is a professional degree that prepares clergy for effective and efficient parish and diocesan leadership.
-The 30-credit Master of Science in Ecclesial Administration and Management (MEAM) degree consists in a one-week on-campus intensive immersion session and the balance of the coursework online.Read More
+The 30-credit Master of Science in Ecclesial Administration and Management (MEAM) degree consists of a one-week on-campus intensive immersion session and the balance of the coursework online.Read More

 Join Our Newsletter